JanHerca/urantiapedia/output/wikijs/en/book/Henry_Fairfield_Osborn/Men_of_the_Old_Stone_Age/Introduction.md

 <figure id="Figure_010" class="image urantiapedia image-style-align-center">
 <img src="/image/book/Henry_Fairfield_Osborn/Men_of_the_Old_Stone_Age/Figure_010.jpg">
-<figcaption>Fig. 10. — Ideal section of the bluff overlying the Diissel River, near Düsseldorf, showing the mode of formation of the famous Neanderthal Cave, where the original type of the Neanderthal race was discovered in 1856.
+<figcaption>Fig. 10. — Ideal section of the bluff overlying the Düssel River, near Düsseldorf, showing the mode of formation of the famous Neanderthal Cave, where the original type of the Neanderthal race was discovered in 1856.
 A typical resort of the ‘cave man.’
 After Lyell.<br>c.
 Entrance of percolating waters from above.<br>/.
 Exit from the grotto.<br> a-b.
 Interior of the cavern. </figcaption>
 </figure>

 <br style="clear:both;"/>